Hallypop (Philippine TV channel)

-Hallypop was established on September 20, 2020 as the Philippine version of Hallypop, owned by GMA Network, Inc. It serves since 2024 as a digital linear web television platform owned by American company Jungo TV.
+Hallypop is a Philippine cable television channel.
+It was established on September 20, 2020 as the Philippine version of Hallypop, owned by GMA Network, Inc. It serves since 2024 as a digital linear web television channel owned by American company Jungo TV, with Solar Entertainment Corporation handles the channel's distribution rights to local pay television providers.

 Previously, it was a digital free-to-air television channel in partnership with GMA Network Inc. The channel was on test broadcast from September 6–19, 2020; and was officially launched on September 20, 2020.
 It operated daily from 6:00 AM to 12:00 MN and goes off-air during Holy Week (yearly) from Maundy Thursday to Black Saturday.
 The said channel ceased its operations on September 20, 2024.

-In November 2024, a week after its closure, Jungo TV revived Hallypop as a linear digital channel on its own streaming service Jungo Pinoy.
+In November 2024, about two months after its closure, Jungo TV revived Hallypop as a linear digital channel on its own streaming service Jungo Pinoy.

 Overview

 Dubbed as the world's first Asian pop culture channel, Hallypop airs contents outsourced from SBS, including reality show (Running Man), music variety (K-pop Star, and JYP’s Party People), KBS' Music Bank, and from Front Row Channel which features live concerts with featured performances from the world's top musical acts.